Hasar12138/RAS_OpenProject/README.md

 &emsp;&emsp;&emsp;-But we've done a simulation of jetbot's ARUCO code-based detection tracking.
 The Code is in : src/jetbot_sim.py
 ### Additional demo video
 https://www.youtube.com/watch?v=G2ubyRQYk7c
+### Explanation
+&emsp;&emsp;&emsp;-We divided the image into six areas, namely area 1, area 2, area 3, area 4 and the straight forward area and the straight back area;
+-If the center of the aruco yard is in area 1 then let the Jetbot go and turn right<br />
+-If the center of the aruco yard is in area 2 then let the Jetbot go forward and turn left<br />
+-If the center of the aruco yard is in area 3 then make the Jetbot back while turning left<br />
+-If the center of the aruco yard is in area 4 then let the Jetbot go forward and turn right<br />
+-If the center of the aruco yard is in the straight forward area, let the Jetbot go forward<br />
+-If the center of the aruco yard is in the straight back area, let the Jetbot go back<br />